TheRealSaltyChips/Rules/README.md

    * Any player loaned by the franchise is eligible to play Majors that week.
 A loaned player can only participate in one Majors match per week.
    * Any player who submitted their signup as unavailable on Sunday is ineligible.
 3. Minors Eligibility:
-   * Any player on the franchise's roster is eligible to play Minors each week EXCEPT for (1) players who played greater than twenty (20) minutes in Majors (does not include overtime) or (2) are in the top four of their franchise for minutes played in Majors after Week 3.
+   * Any player on the franchise's roster is eligible to play Minors each week EXCEPT for (1) players who played greater than twenty (20) minutes in Majors (in a week, does not include overtime) or (2) are in the top four of their franchise for minutes played in Majors after Week 2.
 In the event that two players have equal numbers of minutes played, the GM must designate one as ineligible for Minors for a total of four ineligible players.
    * GMs can ask for a waiver from the CRC in the event that a Majors player in unvailable for a week and require a Minors player to participate in both matches.
 Additionally, a GM can request a waiver to permanently switch the eligibilities of players before the end of the season however this can not be undone if granted.
    * Any player loaned by the franchise is eligible to play Minors that week.
 A loaned player can only participate in one Minors match per week.
 The twenty minute  rule applies to loaned players as well.
    * Any player who submitted their signup as unavailable on Monday is ineligible.